SS Dorrigo camping area

 Set up camp with ocean views of Double Island Point, or seek out a more sheltered patch among the red ash and sheoaks.
 From here you can fish, walk and drive in the surrounding recreation area and marine park.

 Why S.S.
 Dorrigo?
 The names of six camping areas on the Inskip Peninsula recall past shipping history.
 On Good Friday 2 April 1926 the steamer S.S.
 Dorrigo, bound for Thursday Island from Brisbane, sank in heavy seas several kilometres off Double Island Point.
 The captain and his son were rescued, the body of the bo’sun was found on Fraser Island, but all 21 other crew members disappeared without a trace.

-Camping area features: Open camping area behind the foredunes.
+Camping area features: Open camping area within the fenced area behind the foredunes.
 No formally defined sites.

 - Casurina equisetifolia provide dappled shade in some areas.